An older gentleman sitting outside and smiling.

 Avoid postponing family legacy meetings

-There are a number of reasons to not put off these important discussions.
+There are several reasons to not put off these important discussions.

 Sure, it's human nature to think, "I'll get to it one day" or "I'm young and don't really want to talk about my death."
 While these can be tough discussions that stir up an array of emotions, they're a great way to prevent speculation or false expectations about your intentions before it's too late.